Warrenn205/CentDash/README.md

 **Database handling with SQLite**

 I created the database for CentDash with SQLite.
-For the database handling, I used JWTManager to generate a JWT authorization access token for email and password.
+I used JWTManager to generate a JWT authorization access token for email and password.

 ![JWT](https://github.com/user-attachments/assets/22dd59f7-5fd6-41d2-9364-cc66d0beeac8)